SweepCasinos > States > Oklahoma

 What is gambling in Oklahoma?

 Oklahoma law says gambling is illegal unless it’s officially approved (like the state lottery or a tribal casino).
-You break the law if you use a site that:
+And you do break the law if you use a site that:

 • lets you pay money